 What Is a Mutual Fund's Beta?

-How to Use Mutual Fund Beta
+Alternatives to a Mutual Fund's Beta

 Beta is a statistical measure that can be quite useful for diversification and advanced risk/volatility measurement purposes.
-However it's not necessary to use beta in the process of choosing mutual funds.
-The overall risk of a given portfolio is determined by its unique asset allocation (how you mix various types of funds together).
+However, the average investor might not find it necessary to use beta in the process of choosing mutual funds.
+Many mutual fund summaries simplify the risk section—potential investors will often see the risk of a mutual fund listed in simple terms like "aggressive" or "conservative."

-To be sure your portfolio is diversified, you can carefully select funds that are in different categories.
+Furthermore, the overall risk of a given portfolio is determined by its unique asset allocation—the mix of various types of funds held.
+While beta can help you control risk exposure, diverse asset allocation is also important.
 For example, if you use an S&P 500 index fund for a core holding, you will need to choose other funds that are not investing in the same holdings as the index.
-In this case, since the S&P 500 index consists of large U.S. stocks, the investor could diversify with other types of funds, such as small-cap stock, international stock, and bonds.
+In this case, since the S&P 500 index consists of large U.S. stocks, the investor could diversify with small-cap stock funds, international funds, and bond funds.